Adapted from Pure Dessert by Alice Medrich (Clarkson Potter, 2007)

 Mix the flour, baking powder, and xanthan gum together in a small bowl and add to the food processor.
 Pulse again, just long enough for the mixture to blend.

-Scrape the batter into the pan, spreading evenly.
+Scrape the batter into the prepared pan and spread evenly.
 Bake until the top is golden and a tester inserted in the center comes out clean, 30 to 40 minutes.
 (In my oven, 30 minutes works.)

 Cool completely in the pan on a rack.
 To unmold, slide a thin spatula around the sides, cover the pan with a plate, and invert.
 Peel off the parchment, then cover with another plate and invert again so the cake is right-side up.